Bitkub Coin (KUB) Hits Self Reported Market Capitalization of $154.19 Million

-Bitkub Coin (KUB) traded down 1.1% against the dollar during the 24-hour period ending at 19:00 PM ET on March 19th.
-One Bitkub Coin coin can currently be purchased for approximately $1.78 or 0.00006294 BTC on popular cryptocurrency exchanges.
-Bitkub Coin has a market cap of $154.19 million and $563,690.55 worth of Bitkub Coin was traded on exchanges in the last 24 hours.
-During the last seven days, Bitkub Coin has traded 10.5% higher against the dollar.
+Bitkub Coin (KUB) traded down 1.6% against the US dollar during the twenty-four hour period ending at 11:00 AM ET on March 26th.
+Bitkub Coin has a total market capitalization of $154.19 million and approximately $414,389.71 worth of Bitkub Coin was traded on exchanges in the last 24 hours.
+During the last seven days, Bitkub Coin has traded 4.1% lower against the US dollar.
+One Bitkub Coin coin can currently be purchased for $1.70 or 0.00006114 BTC on popular cryptocurrency exchanges.

 Here’s how related cryptocurrencies have performed during the last 24 hours:

-Bitkub Coin was first traded on April 27th, 2021.
+Bitkub Coin’s genesis date was April 27th, 2021.
 Bitkub Coin’s total supply is 110,000,000 coins and its circulating supply is 88,750,000 coins.
 Bitkub Coin’s official website is www.bitkubchain.com.
-The Reddit community for Bitkub Coin is https://reddit.com/r/bitkubchain and the currency’s Github account can be viewed here.
 Bitkub Coin’s official message board is medium.com/bitkubchain.
 Bitkub Coin’s official Twitter account is @bitkubchain and its Facebook page is accessible here.
+The Reddit community for Bitkub Coin is https://reddit.com/r/bitkubchain and the currency’s Github account can be viewed here.

 Bitkub Blockchain Technology Co., Ltd., a Bangkok-based financial company, has developed